vectorgrp/sil-kit-adapters-qemu/chardev/README.md

 ```

-And you shoud see output similar to the following from the SilKitDemoSpiEchoDevice application:
+And you shoud see output similar to the following from the SilKitDemoChardevEchoDevice application:
 ```
 SIL Kit >> SIL Kit: message1
 SIL Kit >> SIL Kit: message10